Obesity: General Considerations

 The effects of obesity on the health of a person are heterogeneous in both presentation and severity due to individual differences in body composition, body fat distribution, and function.
 Obesity increases the risk of developing a number of complications:

-1) Metabolic complications can include type 2 diabetes, hyperlipidemia, nutritional deficiency (eg, protein, vitamin D, and iron deficiency), gout, hypertension, PCOS, hypogonadism, infertility, cardiovascular disease, gastrointestinal disease, cancer, and skin problems.
+1) Metabolic complications can include type 2 diabetes, hyperlipidemia, nutritional deficiency (eg, protein, vitamin D, and iron deficiency), gout, hypertension, PCOS, hypogonadism, infertility, cardiovascular disease, gastrointestinal disease, MASLD, cancer, and skin problems.
 A defective insulin signal and chronic tissue inflammation due to increased macrophage infiltration into adipose tissue are thought to be the 2 key mechanisms linking obesity and cardiometabolic risk.

 Obesity is an independent predictor of coronary artery disease, with a stronger relationship in younger individuals.
 Cardiovascular complications associated with obesity are related to overall body fat mass but also largely dependent on individual differences in regional body fat distribution.
 Excess visceral (abdominal) adipose tissue has been identified as a strong predictor in the development of cardiovascular disease over time, independent of total body fat mass.